julianlam/feps/fep/61cf/fep-61cf.md

 If found, this token identifies the remote user, and the target instance logs them in, overriding any existing login they may have.
 The token is also deleted from local storage so that it cannot be redeemed more than once.

 ## Additional notes

+### HTTP Signatures

+An OpenWebAuth signed request must have an `Authorization` header starting with the word `Signature` followed by the encoded HTTP signature.
+See [ActPubSig] for more details on signing Fediverse requests.

 ### Target instance's login check